 The real burning beer geek questions are: Were there lots of local beer?
 Were there a lot of different styles?
 Could I find something that excites me as a beer geek.

 There were lots of exciting beers.
 Aside from the “Beer Geek Area,” I had a blackberry sour, Earl Gray IPA, numerous double IPAs, a New England IPA, a hefeweizen flavored with Chinese peppercorns, Founder’s legendary KBS flavored and barrel-aged stout, and many more!

 There was a great representation of Hong Kong beers, some mainland Chinese beers, and even a few Korean beers that I know (shout out to Gorilla and Magpie!).
 And CraftBeerAsia’s friends from the Philippines, Pasteur Street Brewing.
+(Edit: Sorry, I meant that Pasteur Street Brewing is in Vietnam.
+That’s to readers for catching that.)
 Singapore was represented with Brewlander.
 There were imports from America, Australia, the UK, Belgium, and lots of other places.
 I would have tasted more… I just couldn’t afford the research.